FrostND/leap/README.md

 including longitudinal growth modeling, slopes as outcomes, and Bayesian modeling, investigators can use leap to analyze multiepisode data.

-The episode R package includes psychotherapy outcome data sets, etc…
+The leap package includes psychotherapy outcome data sets, etc…

 # Package index